 Covering approximately 2.6 million acres, Offshore Area 1 is located within the Rovuma Basin, approximately 40km offshore northern Mozambique.
-The water depth in the area is roughly 1,600m.
+The water depth in the area is about 1,600m.

-The offshore fields are being developed as part of the larger Mozambique LNG Project, which also includes the construction of an LNG park within the Cabo Delgado Province of northern Mozambique.
+The offshore fields are being developed as part of the larger Mozambique liquefied natural gas (LNG) project, which also includes the construction of an onshore LNG facility within the Cabo Delgado Province of northern Mozambique.

-The project aims at initially supplying approximately 100 million cubic feet of natural gas a day (MMcfd) to the onshore LNG facility.
-It is expected to generate approximately between 400 and 700 jobs during the construction phase.
+The Offshore Area 1 project aims to initially supply approximately 100 million cubic feet of natural gas a day (MMcfd) to the onshore LNG facility.
+It is expected to provide between 400 and 700 jobs during the construction phase.

 Operator and ownership of Offshore Area 1

-Anadarko had signed a heads of agreement (HOA) with Eni in December 2012, to collaborate in the development of the gas discoveries within the former’s Offshore Area 1 and the latter’s Offshore Area 4, including the common onshore LNG facility.
+In December 2012, Anadarko signed a head of agreement (HOA) with Eni to collaborate in the development of gas discoveries within the former’s Offshore Area 1 and the latter’s Offshore Area 4, including the common onshore LNG facility.

-The Windjammer, Barquentine and Lagosta fields were discovered in February, October and November 2010 respectively, while the Tubarao field was discovered in February 2011, followed by the Camarao field in October 2011, the Golfinho field in May 2012, the Atum field in June 2012, and the Orca field in April 2013.
+The Windjammer, Barquentine and Lagosta fields were discovered in February, October and November 2010 respectively, while the Tubarao field was discovered in February 2011.
+The Camarao field was discovered in October 2011, followed by the Golfinho field in May 2012, the Atum field in June 2012 and the Orca field in April 2013.

-The gas field is estimated to hold approximately 75 trillion cubic feet (Tcf) of recoverable natural gas.
+The gas fields together are estimated to hold approximately 75 trillion cubic feet (Tcf) of recoverable natural gas.

 Offshore Area 1 development details

-A total of 60 production wells are proposed to be drilled at Offshore Areas 1 and 4 during the initial phases, which would increase to 120 wells in subsequent phases.
-The wells will be drilled using drill ships.
+A total of 60 production wells were proposed to be drilled at Offshore Areas 1 and 4 during the initial phases, which would increase to 120 wells in subsequent phases.
+The wells will be drilled using drillships.